radsungura/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

  	- In a list format
 	- Where only the part of the name after the first dash is displayed (refer to the example)
+9. Bash script that gives you information about the school file